-- A. The Judicial Advisor shall determine the composition of judicial bodies and Appellate Boards and determine which judicial body, Judicial Advisor and Appellate Board shall be authorized to hear each case.
-(See Article V, Section F.) - B. The Judicial Advisor shall develop policies for the administration of the judicial program and procedural rules for the conduct of hearings that are not inconsistent with provisions of the Student Code of Conduct. - C. Decisions made by a judicial body and/or Judicial Advisor shall be final, pending the normal appeal process. - D. A judicial body may be designated as arbiter of disputes within the student community in cases which do not involve a violation of the Student Code of Conduct.
-All parties must agree to arbitration, and to be bound by the decision with no right of appeal.
+- A. The Dean of Students or designee shall determine the composition of judicial bodies and Appellate Boards and determine which judicial body, Judicial Advisor, or Appellate Board shall be authorized to hear each case.
+(See Article IV, Section F.2.) - B. The Judicial Advisor shall develop policies for the administration of the judicial process and procedural rules for the conduct of hearings that are consistent with provisions of the Student Code of Conduct. - C. Decisions made by a judicial body and/or Judicial Advisor shall be final, pending the normal appeal process. - D. A judicial body may be designated as arbiter of disputes within the student community in cases which do not involve a violation of the Student Code of Conduct.
+All parties must agree to arbitration and to be bound by the decision with no right of appeal.